I14Y-ch/harvester_OFS/README.md

 - Uses secrets `CLIENT_ID` and `CLIENT_SECRET` stored securely

 ### 2. Data Harvesting Process
-- **Loads previous state**: Reads stored dataset IDs from `dataset_ids.json`
 - **Fetches current datasets**: Retrieves OGD from DAM API (`https://dam-api.bfs.admin.ch/hub/api/ogd/harvest`)
+- **Fetches already existing datasets from I14Y**: Gets all datasets for organisation CH1 with identifier xxx@bundesamt-fur-statistik-bfs
 - **Processes each dataset**:
    - Compares with previous version
    - Identifies new, updated, unchanged or deleted datasets
    - Creates appropriate payload for I14Y API

 ### 3. Dataset Processing Logic
 - **For new/updated datasets**:
    - Checks if the dataset is valid:
       - At least one description for the dataset
       - PDF distribution is discarded
       - At least one distribution per dataset
    - Creates proper API payload
    - Submits to I14Y API (`api-a.i14y.admin.ch` for ABN, `api-a.i14y.admin.ch` for PROD)
    - For new datasets, automatically sets:
       - Status: "Recorded"
       - Level: "Public"

+### 4. Structures Import
+- Once the datasets are imported, we also import the Structures for the datasets that were created or updated by the Harvester
+- `datasets.json` is used by StructureImporter to know which datasets were created or updated by the harvester
+- For now in the workflows, we import the structures only for ABN, not prod

-### 4. Output and Logging
+### 5. Output and Logging
 *(Logs retention: 2 days, configurable)*

 - **Artifacts**:
-   - `dataset_ids.json`: Current state of all processed datasets
+   - `datasets.json`: State of processed datasets by harvester
-   - `harvest_log.txt`: Detailed operation log
+   - `harvest_log.txt`: Detailed operation log  for import of datasets
+   - `structure_import_log.txt`: Detailed operation log for import of structures

 - **Log includes**:
    - Timestamp of operation